 Each state utilizes the federal or their own "Exchange," where highly-rated insurers and occasional Co-operatives offer coverage.
 The number of plan options vary, depending on the state, and the approval time is typically streamlined.
 We guide you through the entire enrollment process so you easily find affordable medical coverage.
 Most State Exchanges are federally-run, since it is less expensive, and more government assistance is provided.
 Also, several state-run Marketplaces (such as Oregon) have resulted in the failure to properly enroll applicants safely and timely.
 The average cost of health insurance can vary greatly between states, and also counties within the same state.

-Many companies are offering 2024 plans, although in several areas, only one company underwrites plans.
+Many companies are offering 2025 plans, although in several areas, only one company underwrites plans.
 Typically, Bronze, Silver, and Gold-tier plans are offered.
 In some areas, however, a carrier will not offer a catastrophic plan or a policy in the Platinum tier.
 Platinum policies have become very unpopular because of their high cost.
 They are also ineligible for cost-sharing, and often have high maximum out-of-pocket costs.
-Health applicants typically should not apply for Platinum-tier plans.
+Healthy applicants typically should not apply for Platinum-tier plans.

 You can also purchase policies that are considered "off-Exchange."
 These plans contain all of the required "essential health benefits" and previously provided an exemption from paying a non-compliance tax.
 Major companies (Blue Cross Blue Shield, Aetna, UnitedHealthcare, Cigna, Kaiser, Humana and others) frequently offer these policies.
 Premiums are not eligible for subsidies, although the number of available network providers is generally equal than comparable Exchange contracts.
+Projected annual rate changes can be viewed at https://ratereview.healthcare.gov/

 The enrollment process is also streamlined, and can often be completed in less than 10 minutes.
 Generally, HMO, PPO, and EPO network options are your provider-network choices.
 Many companies offer "tiered" networks, which provide lower copays and out-of-pocket expenses if you choose "preferred physicians and specialists.
 Western Pennsylvania's UPMC, for example, offers "Partner," "Select," and "Premium" options.
 Most carriers offer coverage in additional states, including nationwide networks.
+It is prudent to verify that your providers are "in-network" each year.

 The Marketplace application is short, but there are many confusing questions, including income and identity verification.
 Our experience and expert guidance speeds up the process so you can obtain coverage quicker, and avoid the glitches and delays that have impacted many persons.
 We not only help you find the right policy, but we assist you in the subsidy calculation that reduces your rate.
 If any family member is eligible for Medicare, Medicaid, CHIP, or any other federal or state program, we will review the specific details.

 Seniors that are Medicare-eligible, can review supplemental plans and prescription drug plans (Part D) offered in your area.
 Advantage (MA) contracts will also offer low-premium options, although the provider network must be considered.
 MA plans may include dental, vision, and hearing benefits.
+Many other benefits are including gym and fitness club memberships and discounts.

 5-Star Medicare Advantage Plans